-IACUC Guideline 15 - The Use of Cervical Dislocation as a Method of Euthanasia of Poultry
+IACUC Guideline 15 - The Use of Cervical Dislocation as a Method of Euthanasia for Poultry

 Acceptable euthanasia initially depresses the central nervous system to ensure insensitivity to pain.
 Cervical dislocation causes rapid unconsciousness.
 It can be rapidly accomplished, and does not chemically contaminate tissue.
 Manual cervical dislocation is a humane technique for euthanasia of poultry and other small birds when performed by individuals with a demonstrated high degree of technical proficiency 1.
 It is acceptable with birds small enough that the procedure may be carried out quickly and completely 2.
 The following guides are to ensure that this method of euthanasia will be accomplished in the most humane and aesthetically acceptable manner possible.